howzlife/SO/README.md

 ```

 You'll need to put spaces in front of the EMAIL... variables (tabs throw an error).
 It will also add config/application.yml to your .gitignore file so it can't be added to your commits.
-If you want to know more about figaro [CLICK HERE](https://github.com/laserlemon/figaro)